gabrielekerete60/fixbms/Android_Conversion_Guide.md

 ```bash
 npx cap add android
 ```
-**Note:** You might see a warning about a missing web directory.
-This is expected and will be resolved.
+**Note:** You might see a warning about a missing `public` or `www` directory.
+This is expected and will be resolved in the next step.

 ---